sangvirgo/quickfood/README.md

 ## 🎯 Executive Summary

 **QuickFood** is a comprehensive food ordering and delivery platform built with a strict **Microservices Architecture**.
 It guarantees fault tolerance, horizontal scalability, and seamless user experiences across multiple roles.
-The project highlights advanced system design patterns, real-time spatial tracking capabilities, and rigorous concurrency management.
+The project highlights advanced system design patterns, real-time spatial tracking capabilities, rigorous concurrency management, and a **fully automated CI/CD pipeline** for zero-touch production deployments.

-**End-to-End Ownership:** This project was developed entirely from scratch by a single developer, covering database design, backend microservices implementation, frontend UI/UX integration, and Dockerized DevOps pipelines.
+**End-to-End Ownership:** This project was developed entirely from scratch by a single developer, covering database design, backend microservices implementation, frontend UI/UX integration, Dockerized infrastructure, and a production-grade DevOps pipeline.

 ---